Audrey Munson: Later life and death

-On June 8, 1931, her mother petitioned a judge to commit her to a mental asylum.
+On June 8, 1931, Munson's mother petitioned a judge to commit her to a mental asylum.
 The Oswego County judge ordered Munson be admitted into a psychiatric facility for treatment on her 40th birthday.
-She remained in the St. Lawrence State Hospital for the Insane in Ogdensburg, where she was treated for depression and schizophrenia, for 65 years, until her death at the age of 104.
-During her stay at the institution, she would often take care of her beauty with milk, yogurt and urine.
+She remained in the St. Lawrence State Hospital for the Insane in Ogdensburg, New York, where she was treated for depression and schizophrenia for more than 64 years, until she died at the age of 104.

-In the mid-1950s Munson was sufficiently famous to serve as the subject of an anecdote in a memoir that P.G.
+In the mid-1950s, Munson was still famous enough to serve as the subject of an anecdote in a memoir that P.G.
 Wodehouse and Guy Bolton wrote of their years on Broadway, Bring on the Girls!
 (1953), though that memoir is considered more fiction than fact by Wodehouse's biographer.

-She had no visitors at the asylum for over 25 years after her mother died in 1958, but she was rediscovered there by a half-niece, Darlene Bradley, in 1984, when Munson was 93.
-In the mid-1980s, Munson, in her mid-90s, was moved to a nursing home in Massena, New York, as the original hospital closed, however, she would often escape to a nearby bar, with employees in the nursing home having to find her.
-As a result, she was moved back to the new mental institution.
+Munson had no visitors at the asylum for over 25 years after her mother died in 1958, until her half-niece, Darlene Bradley, rediscovered her in 1984, when Munson was 93.
+In the mid-1980s, Munson, in her mid-90s, was moved to a nursing home in Massena, New York, as the original hospital closed; however, she would often escape to a nearby bar, with employees in the nursing home having to find her.
+Consequently, she was moved back to the new mental institution.
 By the time she turned 100, she had no teeth and lost much of her hearing but was otherwise in good health.
 Shortly after her 100th birthday, Munson broke a hip.
 Munson died on February 20, 1996, at the age of 104.
-She was buried at New Haven Cemetery in New Haven, New York and she received a headstone on her grave on June 8, 2016, 20 years after her death and on what would have been her 125th birthday.
+At the time only one local newspaper reported her death.
+She was buried at New Haven Cemetery in New Haven, New York, and she received a headstone on her grave on June 8, 2016, 20 years after her death and on what would have been her 125th birthday.

 Sculptures of Munson

 This table is organized by sculptor and date.
 She posed for most of the sculptors who created architectural and fountain sculptures for the 1915 Panama-Pacific International Exposition, and for other sculptors who exhibited there.

 Coverage of Munson's career contained inaccuracies during her lifetime, and errors about the works for which she modeled have been perpetuated.
 Munson herself was inconsistent about her age and other matters.
-For example, a June 1915 article listed the 24-year-old Munson's age as 18, and an August 1915 press release claimed that she started posing at age 14 which would have been four years prior to her first known modeling credit, for Konti's Three Graces group at the Hotel Astor, unveiled to the public in September 1909 when she was 18.
+For example, a June 1915 article listed the 24-year-old Munson's age as 18, and an August 1915 press release claimed that she started posing at age 14 which would have been four years before her first known modeling credit, for Konti's Three Graces group at the Hotel Astor, unveiled to the public in September 1909 when she was 18.